Easton-West/YourMultimeshAssistant/README.md

 # MultiMeshCreator
 A multimesh plugin for Godot 4.x

-This tool provides an easy way to place objects onto a collision shape, while creating a multimesh, and allowing the transform of each individual instance.
+This tool provides an easy way to place objects onto a mesh, while creating a multimesh, and allowing the transform of each individual instance.

 ## Features